TimoWilken/stereonet/README.md

 # Stereonet

 This program plots lines and planes on a stereonet and lets you analyse the data neatly.

+There are built-in tests using Python's `unittest` module; run `test.py` to run them.

 References I found useful when implementing this program were: